 UKCP is a registered charity and a company limited by guarantee.
 All our members, both individual and organisational, are also members of one or more of our 10 UKCP colleges.
 Colleges are sections of our members with a shared psychotherapy or psychotherapeutic counselling philosophy and practice.

 Members may also take part in the work of our faculties.
 Faculties are groups of members – organisational and individual – who share a mission or interest, such as research or working with children.

-We also have a Members’ Forum where all layers of UKCP gather together to debate issues of consequence to psychotherapy, the profession and to UKCP.
+We also have a members forum comprising representatives from the colleges, geographical regions and honorary fellows who gather to debate issues of consequence to psychotherapy, the profession and to UKCP.